Abstract Submissions & Guidelines

 Abstract Submission & Topics:

-Clinical Aspects of Insulin Resistance Across Lifespan: Explore insulin resistance's clinical dimensions in childhood, adolescence, and adulthood, encompassing domains such as diabetes, obesity, dyslipidemia, hypertension, cardiovascular disease, malignancy, liver disease, renal disease, gonadal dysfunction, and sleep disorders such as obstructive sleep apnea.
+Clinical Aspects of Insulin Resistance Across Lifespan: Explore insulin resistance's clinical dimensions in childhood, adolescence, and adulthood, encompassing domains such as diabetes, obesity, dyslipidemia, hypertension, cardiovascular disease, malignancy, liver disease, renal dysfunction, gonadal anomalies, and sleep disorders including obstructive sleep apnea.

-Mechanisms of insulin resistance, inflammation, endothelial and vascular dysfunction, metabolic dysfunction of centers such as the beta cell, adipocyte, gut, and brain.
+Investigate mechanisms underlying insulin resistance, inflammation, endothelial and vascular anomalies, and metabolic dysfunction in pivotal centers like the beta cell, adipocyte, gut, and brain.

-Abstracts should address either clinical or basic science aspects of insulin resistance, in fields such as diabetes, obesity, and cardiovascular disease.
-Investigations of overall pathophysiology and/or effects on key metabolic centers such as the beta cell, adipocyte, gut, and brain would be of interest, as would be studies of inflammation and endothelial or other vascular dysfunction.
-Clinical topics may include any aspect of insulin resistance in childhood, adolescence, and/or adulthood concerning the causation and/or natural history of obesity, diabetes, hypertension, dyslipidemia, cardiovascular disease, renal disease, gonadal dysfunction (including both PCOS and male hypogonadism), gestational diabetes, other endocrine abnormality, liver disease (NAFLD), malignancy, and sleep disorders such as obstructive sleep apnea.
+Submitted abstracts should focus on clinical or basic science aspects of insulin resistance, extending to areas like diabetes, obesity, and cardiovascular disease.
+Investigating overall pathophysiology and effects on key metabolic centers (e.g., beta cell, adipocyte, gut, brain), as well as studies related to inflammation and endothelial or vascular anomalies, are of interest.
+Clinical topics can span insulin resistance's role in conditions such as obesity, diabetes, hypertension, dyslipidemia, cardiovascular disease, renal dysfunction, gonadal irregularities (including PCOS and male hypogonadism), gestational diabetes, other endocrine disorders, liver disease (NAFLD), malignancy, and sleep disorders like obstructive sleep apnea.

-The interests of the Congress include multi-hormonal aspects of obesity, incretins, and other gut hormonal contributions to energy balance, and the influence of circadian rhythms on metabolic mechanisms.
-Basic science studies should include those with a specific relationship to insulin action and its regulation at the cellular, organ, or whole-body levels.
+WCIRDC is also keen on exploring multi-hormonal aspects of obesity, gut hormonal contributions (including incretins) to energy balance, and the influence of circadian rhythms on metabolic mechanisms.
+Basic science studies should feature a specific link to insulin action and its regulation at the cellular, organ, or whole-body levels.
 To align with these guidelines, authors are encouraged to provide a brief explanation of how their topic relates to insulin resistance and/or the aforementioned metabolic processes.

 Abstract Poster Presentations: